lion328/lab-notes/dgpu-passthrough.md

 2. Turn off its HDA controller using nvhda
 3. Turn on dGPU
 4. Turn on HDA
+5. Unload bbswitch and nvhda
-5. Remove HDA controller PCI using `# echo 1 > "/sys/bus/pci/devices/0000:01:00.1/remove"`
+6. Remove HDA controller PCI using `# echo 1 > "/sys/bus/pci/devices/0000:01:00.1/remove"`
-6. Reset dGPU PCI using `# echo 1 > "/sys/bus/pci/devices/0000:01:00.0/reset"`
+7. Reset dGPU PCI using `# echo 1 > "/sys/bus/pci/devices/0000:01:00.0/reset"`
-7. Remove dGPU PCI
+8. Remove dGPU PCI
-8. Remove the PCI bridge at `0000:00:01.0`
+9. Remove the PCI bridge at `0000:00:01.0`
-9. Rescan PCI devices using `# echo 1 > "/sys/bus/pci/rescan"`
+10. Rescan PCI devices using `# echo 1 > "/sys/bus/pci/rescan"`
-10. Unbind dGPU from drivers
+11. Unbind dGPU from drivers
+12. Load bbswitch
+13. Turn on dGPU
-11. Load NVIDIA driver and bind it to dGPU
+14. Load NVIDIA driver and bind it to dGPU
-12. Run `# nvidia-smi -r`
+15. Run `# nvidia-smi -r`

-Most of the time, you can just run step 3, 8-12.
+Most of the time, you can just run step 3, 9-11, 14, and 15.

 ### State-transition table of bbswitch/nvhda
 All of them are idempotent operations.
 You cannot turn on HDA controller if dGPU was off.